 - Disconnect the harness and remove the tray.
 Place the tray on a flat, stable work surface. - Reposition, remove, or add tray dividers in the desired locations.
 To remove the divider, push rearward then lift.
-Reverse the procedure to reinstall. - 3.
-It may be necessary to remove a motor and helix in order to install some dividers.
+Reverse the procedure to reinstall. - It may be necessary to remove a motor and helix in order to install some dividers.
 Pull forward on the helix to remove it from the motor.
-Press down and rearward on the top motor tab to remove the motor from the tray. - Reposition the motors to the center of each vend column, using the upper mounting position for the large helix and the lower position for the small helix.
+Press down and rearward on the top motor tab to remove the motor from the tray. - 4.
+Reposition the motors to the center of each vend column, using the upper mounting position for the large helix and the lower position for the small helix.
 It may be easiest to disconnect the motors from the harness first. - 5.
-The harness has 8 or 10 sets of motor connections depending on the model.
+The harness has 10 sets of motor connections.
 The first set of connections (at the end of the harness farthest away from the connector) is position 1, followed by 2, 3, and so on.
-The last set (nearest to the wire connetor) is position 8 (35" cabinets) or 0 (39" cabinets).
-Starting at the left side of the tray, attach the harness connectors to the motors in order.
-For double columns, use the even numbered connection and disregard the odd numbered connection.
+The last set (nearest to the wire connector) is position 0.
+Facing the rear of the tray and starting at the right end, attach the harness connectors to the motors in order.
+For double columns, use the even numbered connections and disregard the odd numbered connection.
 (Example: If the first column on the left is double width, disregard position 1 and attach the connectors for position 2).
 Each set of connectors has a wide and a narrow connector, corresponding to a wide and a narrow tab on the back of the motor. - 6.
 Place the correct label in front of each column, according to the motor connections used. - 7.
 Reconnect the harness, routing it over the rail and through the back of the column. - 8.
-Reinstall the tray.

-After changing the tray configuration, it will be necessary to reconfigure the motor matrix.
-Refer to Section 4.2.6 Configuring Motors.
+Reinstall the tray. - After changing the tray configuration, it will be necessary to reconfigure the motor matrix.
+Section 4.2.5 Configuring Motors.